 Well, you’ve finally done it.
 You drove your wife/girlfriend/mother to the point where they busted you in the mouth for being such a smart aleck.
-The worst part.
-It was in your car, and the blood got everywhere because your nose decided it wanted to break the world record for the most blood ever.
+The worst part is it was in your car, and the blood got everywhere because your nose decided it wanted to break the world record for the most blood ever.

-Ok maybe that’s not what happened but still, an image that could happen right?
-Beyond our orneriness as guys accidents tend to happen.
+Ok, maybe that’s not what happened, but still, an image that could happen, right?
+Beyond our orneriness, accidents tend to happen.
 Babies, pets, natural occurrences, all these things can happen and unfortunately can happen in your car.
-It’s not the end of the world and it can be fixed so rest assured it will be ok.
+It’s not the end of the world and can be fixed, so rest assured it will be ok.

 Things You'll Need

-Before we really dive deep into the process of how to get blood stains out, let’s gather some things that will help make it easier.
-Beyond the blood stains looking unsightly there is also a potential health risk involved here as well so always proceed with caution when working with blood in any form.
-Alright let’s get your car upholstery cleaned up
+Before we dive into the process of getting blood stains out, let’s gather some things that will help make the job easier.
+Beyond the bloodstains looking unsightly, there is also a potential health risk involved here as well, so always proceed with caution when working with blood in any form.
+Alright, let’s get your car upholstery cleaned up.

 - Latex Gloves – These are going to protect your hands.
-Blood born pathogens are a big deal, so are many other blood-related issues and problems so even if it’s your own blood stain just be careful.
+Blood-born pathogens are a big deal, so are many other blood-related issues and problems, so even if it’s your own bloodstain, be careful.
 Gloves will help protect you from both the blood and any chemicals you’ll end up working with.

-- Hydrogen Peroxide- An everyday household item that is great for a lot of things but none more so than to remove blood stains.
+- Hydrogen Peroxide – Hydrogen Peroxide is an everyday household item that is great for many things.
+But none more so than to remove blood stains.
 Also, hydrogen peroxide is good for disinfecting as well as treating wounds too.
-If you don’t carry hydrogen peroxide in a first aid kit in your car it may very well be something to consider.
+If you don’t carry hydrogen peroxide in a first aid kit in your car, it may very well be something to consider.

 - Absorbent Cloth – Any clean cloth that can absorb really well will work here.
-Nothing fancy just about any dry cloth will work.
-You will also want a damp cloth for after you remove the blood stain.
+Nothing fancy, just about any dry cloth will work.
+You will also want a damp cloth after you remove the bloodstain.

-- Lysol/Disinfectant- One last precaution just to insure that after removing blood there are no other potential issues hanging around just to be safe.
+- Lysol/Disinfectant – Disinfecting is one last precaution to ensure that after removing blood, no other potential issues are hanging around to be safe.

-Now that we have the supplies we need let’s begin.
+Now that we have the supplies we need, let’s begin.
 Be sure to have your latex gloves at all times.
 You never know what could be lingering behind.
 Your safety is the most important.
-While you scrub and remove the stain, they will help protect you from anything that could be harmful.
+While you scrub and work to remove the stain, they will help protect you from anything that could be harmful.

-Take the hydrogen peroxide and apply it to the blood stain using your fingers to work it into the car seat.
-The hydrogen peroxide will have a sizzle effect on the blood stain.
-Using peroxide should draw the stains from the car seat by pulling it to the surface.
-Let it sit for a little bit on the stained area.
+Take the hydrogen peroxide and apply it to the bloodstain using your fingers to work it into the car seat.
+The hydrogen peroxide will have a sizzle effect on the bloodstain.
+Using peroxide should pull the stain out of the car seat and bring it to the surface.
+Let it sit for some time on the stained area.

-In step 2 we start with a clean dry cloth blot the stain in the affected area.
-The idea is to press hard so the dry cloth can absorb the blood from the car seat.
-You can work your fingers to focus on the exact spot in the car upholstery which will aid in the stain removal process.
+In step 2, we start with a clean, dry cloth to blot the stain in the affected area.
+The idea is to press hard so the dry rag can absorb the blood from the car seat.
+You can work your fingers to focus on the exact spot in the car upholstery, which will aid in the stain removal process.

-If you use a clean white cloth you will be able to see how it pulls it from the stained area.
-The white cloth will become stained itself so be sure to use one you won’t mind this happening to.
+If you use a clean white cloth, you will see how it pulls it from the stained area.
+The white fabric will become stained itself, so be sure to use one you won’t mind this happening to.

-Now on step 3 repeat the process on the car seat or car seats until the blood stain has been completely absorbed from the upholstery.
-For stubborn stains, you may need to blot the car seats several times to get the stain removed.
-Also, keep in mind you may need to have the hydrogen peroxide sit on the stain again and again to remove the stain.
+Repeat the car seat process until you completely remove the blood from the upholstery.
+You may need to blot the car seats several times to get the stain removed for stubborn stains.
+Also, keep in mind that you may need to have the hydrogen peroxide sit on the spot repeatedly to remove the stain.

 Now it is time to remove excess stains and anything leftover from the above steps on your car seats.
-Grab your upholstery cleaner and begin cleaning the car seat you worked with.
-This is a good time to do all your car seats and give the entire car not just the affected area a good cleaning.
+Using upholstery cleaner, begin cleaning the car seat.
+Now is a good time to do all your car seats and give the entire car, not just the affected area, a good cleaning.

-When shampooing the car use warm water.
-Be sure to do the stained area well just so anything left lingering is definitely removed.
-Go over all of the upholstery so it’s nice and clean.
+When shampooing the car, use warm water.
+Be sure to work on the stained area well so that nothing is left lingering.
+Go over all of the upholstery, so it’s nice and clean.
 Rinse the area and double-check your cleaning to be sure your car seats look as good as new.

 You can also spray your car seat on the stained area and let it sit to get it even cleaner.
 Some stubborn stains may need this done too.

 Now the stain removal process should be complete.
 Dry the area once more.
-Now is the time to use your Lysol or another disinfectant.
-This step isn’t absolutely necessary but once again it will clean the car seat to the absolute max it can be by removing anything that could have been harmful from the stain spot.
+Now is the time to use Lysol or another disinfectant.
+This step isn’t necessary, but once again, it will clean the car seat as thoroughly as possible by removing anything that could have been harmful from the stain spot.

-This process is easy especially if you use a spray bottle or can.
-You can do the whole car not just the area of the blood so it is disinfected all over.
-This is really just a best practice as well to prevent other stuff like cold bugs and whatnot.
+This process is easy, mainly if you use a spray bottle or can.
+You can do the whole car, not just the area with the blood, to disinfect all over.
+Disinfecting is a best practice as well to prevent other things like cold bugs and whatnot.